Is the screen resolution the same across all the head unit options?

 Consider this a bump :cheers:.
 Curious on the answer too.
 Enjoy the rest of your weekend.

 I'd bet that as long as Bose is one of the options, you'll never see any actual specs.
-Their marketing strategy appears to preclude publishing any performance information.

 Great point.
-And now that I remember, I can tell you why .
-Replaced the 'Bose' rear speakers on my '12 Corvette, and they're the worst POS I've ever seen.
+And now that I remember, I can tell you why :D. Replaced the 'Bose' rear speakers on my '12 Corvette, and they're the worst POS I've ever seen.
 All cheap cardboard paper with a magnet the size of a quarter; not even a paper tweeter man.
 Made in China, of course.
 And yes, they had a 'Bose' sticker.
 I'd be embarrassed to do that if I was Bose, but that tells you it's all about the money.
 I laugh when they say 'each car is individually tuned'; yeah, right.
 I expect the Bose system to be better on the Porsche, but after seeing that POS speaker, Bose lost all credibility with me.
 At least the coaxial speakers I installed sound much better than the others, meaning the speaker was the 'weak link'.
 Car sounds mroe balanced now, but still on the crappy side.
 Maybe other 'premium' systems are like that too, but it's just wrong to charge a premium when you're not improving the speakers.
 Maybe other 'premium' systems are also like that; who knows.

 There is a difference in the screens and you are correct, it's the pixel density.
 The hi-res 7inch screen has the similar/same pixel density to the display in the gauge cluster.
 The lower res 7 inch display (standard) has a more 'grainy' display.
 I don't have specs for you, but there is a considerable difference in the displays if that is important to you.